threepointone/rakt/packages/rakt/docs/leaves.md

 - render html
 - load carousel.js (and its deps)
-- 'start' the carousel, with props passed
+- 'start' the carousel, with original props
 - load the rest of the application
 - 'start' the app, seamlessly picking up the carousel component